Shingon Risshu

-Shingon Risshū (真言律宗) is a sect of Japanese Buddhism that integrates the pratimoksha rules, the ordination precepts of Early Buddhism (also called Root Buddhism), and the samaya rules of Vajrayana, all grounded in Shingon Buddhism's esoteric doctrine.
+Shingon Risshū (真言律宗) is a sect of Japanese Buddhism that integrates the pratimoksha rules, the ordination precepts of Early Buddhism, and the samaya rules of Vajrayana, all grounded in Shingon Buddhism's esoteric doctrine.
 It is noted for reviving the spirit of the Risshū sect, one of the Six Schools of Nara Buddhism (南都六宗).

 The sect emphasizes adherence to the vinaya—the Buddhist monastic discipline—more than traditional Shingon Buddhism, while retaining tantric practices.
-Its home temple is Saidaiji Temple in Nara City.
+Its home temple is Saidai-ji in Nara City.

 Founder

 The sect was founded in the 13th century by the monk Eison (叡尊; also known as Kosho Bosatsu), a disciple of Jōkei.
 Eison held Kūkai (the founder of Shingon Buddhism) in high reverence and established a synthesis between the Shingon and Risshu traditions.
 His efforts were continued by his eminent disciple Ninshō (忍性; also called Ninsei).

 History

 Kamakura Period

 Reacting to the decline in monastic discipline, Eison and Ritsu monk Kakumori began personally administering the ordination precepts, bypassing the imperial state's monopoly on ordination procedures (自誓受戒, jisei-jukai).
 Eventually, Eison and Kakumori parted ways due to differing interpretations of the precepts.

-Eison proceeded to rebuild major temples including Saidaiji, Kairyuoji, Hokkeji, and Hannya Temple, reestablishing strict vinaya observance independently from the Imperial Court.
+Eison proceeded to rebuild major temples including Saidai-ji, Kairyuo-ji, Hokke-ji, and Hannya-ji, reestablishing strict vinaya observance independently from the Imperial Court.

-His disciple Ninshō expanded the reach of the movement by founding Gokurakuji in Kamakura and engaging in active lay outreach.
+His disciple Ninshō expanded the reach of the movement by founding Gokuraku-ji in Kamakura and engaging in active lay outreach.
 This marked the birth of the Shingon Risshū, which was initially seen as a reform within Shingon and Ritsu traditions, later recognized as a new school within what is now termed "Kamakura Buddhism".

-Eison’s successors, such as Shinku and Shinsei, earned the trust of the court and helped expand the sect by restoring local Kokubunji temples and converting them into branch temples.
+Eison's successors, such as Shinku and Shinsei, earned the trust of the court and helped expand the sect by restoring Kokubun-ji (provincial temples) and converting them into branch temples.
 At one time, the Ritsu sect (including Shingon Ritsu) rivaled the Zen and Jōdo sects in influence.
 However, Nichiren criticized it as a "Ritsu national pirate" (律国賊).

 Eison and Shinsei also engaged in extensive social welfare work, aiding the poor, the sick, and especially leprosy patients.
 Tens of thousands were reportedly helped.
-The repulsion of the Mongol (Yuan) invasions (Genkō War) was partly attributed to the protective incantations performed by Eison and Ninshō.
+The defeat of the Mongol invasions of Japan was partly attributed to the protective incantations performed by Eison and Ninshō.